Example Module 3 Workflow

 Thank you for your interest in Tools for Automated Data Analysis (TADA).
 TADA is an open-source tool set built in the R programming language.
 The EPATADA R Package is still under development.
 New functionality is added weekly, and sometimes we need to make bug fixes in response to user feedback.
 We appreciate your feedback, patience, and interest in these helpful tools.
 If you are interested in contributing to TADA development, more information is available here.
 We welcome collaboration with external partners!

-Next, install and load the EPATADA R Package using the remotes package.
-Dependency packages will also be downloaded automatically from CRAN.
-You may be prompted in the console to update dependencies.
-It is recommended to update all dependencies (enter 1 into the console).
+library(remotes)Next, install and load TADA using the remotes package.
+TADA R Package dependencies will also be downloaded automatically from CRAN with the TADA install.
+You may be prompted in the console to update dependency packages that have more recent versions available.
+If you see this prompt, it is recommended to update all of them (enter 1 into the console).

 remotes::install_github("USEPA/EPATADA",